eventhorizn/react-ts-js-notebook/README.md

 1. babeljs.io
 1. Jupyter

+## Getting Started

+### Running Locally

+1. Clone the repo
+1. We are using lerna to launce multiple node projects at once
+   - Navigate to jbook folder where lerna.json is
+   - Run `lerna bootstrap` to install packages for all node apps through lerna
+1. Stay in same folder
+   - Run `npm run start` which runs a script, but really runs `lerna run start --parallel`
+   - Will start all node projects in the solution
+1. You'll need to start the cli manually from the dist folder (index.js)
+   - It's annoying since you'll have to restart the cli if you do any changes
+   - Navigate to jbook/packages/cli/dist
+   - Run `node index.js serve` to launch the cli
+1. This will launch the app on port 4005 so you can navigate to
+   - localhost:4005

+### Running Published App

 ## Transpiling Java Code

 The above sites use live transpiling of code.
 How do we do that in this app?